SzPetra/employees-python-cicd/README.md

 --git reset --mixed HEAD~:
 --git reset --hard HEAD~: commit is taken back, but your chnages will not be kept anymore

+--git restore --source "commit hash" "file name": file will be restored back to the previous version of the specific commit (based on commit hash) (ONLY FILES WILL BE RESTORED ONE BY ONE/I can name directories instead of files)

 More than one remote repositories can be added (named differently, for example: origin&backup).

 In GitHub there is more detailed description for commits, which is the body of the commit, should describe what happened in the commit, HEADER is just the title of it.